-It is believed the tobacco has been growing for more than 8000 years in the Americas, especially in the wilderness around Ecuador and Peru.
-It was about 2000 years ago that humans started chewing and smoking tobacco as a part of the social and cultural ceremonies.
+It is believed that tobacco has been growing for more than 8000 years in the Americas, especially in the wilderness around Ecuador and Peru.
+It was about 2000 years ago that humans started chewing and smoking tobacco as a part of social and cultural ceremonies.

 The spread of tobacco

 However, it was Christopher Columbus, the 15th-century explorer who was the first European to discover tobacco and introduce it to Europe.
 By the late 17th century, tobacco had spread across the globe and started emerging as a global industry.